 Our immuno-neurology approach and our Discovery Platform are designed to broadly address multiple neurodegenerative disorders.
 The breadth of our opportunity is reinforced by our ability to engineer therapeutics capable of modulating a broad array of immune targets, validated by human genetics, across multiple mechanisms of action, including product candidates that activate, block, inhibit, or down-regulate a given target as therapeutically needed.

-The following table highlights our clinical programs.
+The following table highlights our preclinical and clinical programs.

-The following table highlights ten of our identified preclinical and research programs.
+The following table highlights ten of our identified programs in our research and development pipeline.